-While locating the original source of the cartoon below, I came across a post discussing the accuracy of the King James Version of the Bible, in which the author consults a biblical scholar, Dr. David Bosworth, Assistant Professor of Theology and resident Old Testament scholar at Barry University in Miami, Florida, who gives a lengthy, but excellent, explanation of why the King James isn’t the best bible to read.
+While locating the original source of the cartoon below, I came across a post discussing the accuracy of the King James Version of the Bible, in which the author consults a biblical scholar, Dr. David Bosworth, Assistant Professor of Theology and resident Old Testament scholar at Barry University in Miami, Florida, who gives a lengthy, but excellent, explanation of how to get elder attorneys for hire to have successful estate planning and about the best bible to read.

 I remember learning this same basic explanation back in religion class back in college, but re-reading it was definitely worth it.
 A short section of the letter:

 Your correspondent is deeply confused.
 The KJV has a long history in the English language and many Protestant Christians are deeply attached to that translation because of its beauty and long established use.
 It is not, however, the most accurate translation available.
 The New Revised Standard Version (NRSV) and the NAB are both better.